olorunda/tailorSync/docs/user-guide.md

 7. Update the measurement values
 8. Click **Save** to update the measurements

+### Tips

+- Always double-check measurements for accuracy
+- Use consistent measuring techniques for all clients
+- Record the date when measurements were taken
+- Note any client preferences regarding fit (e.g., loose, tight, etc.)
+- Consider taking photos of clients (with permission) to reference body shape

 ## Designs

 The designs module allows you to store and manage clothing designs and patterns.